QuakeWatch Server Manual

 opened for both UDP and TCP traffic (through the firewall).

-and the Notification Service (CORBA-event-channel) to listen on port
+port 39977 and the Notification Service (CORBA-event-channel) to

-port numbers other than the defaults; for instance, to have the
+listen on port numbers other than the defaults; for instance, to have

 (CORBA-event-channel) listen on port 29988.
 To do this, the